Chudleyj/CryptoPricing/README.md

 Must have node.js installed

 Then run:
-$ npm install coinmarketcap-api
+$ npm install coinmarketcap
 # OR
-$ yarn add coinmarketcap-api
+$ yarn add coinmarketcap

 Then, in terminal:
 node CryptoPricing.js